artainmo/DevOps/kubernetes/README.md

 There are a variety of installation tools allowing us to deploy Kubernetes clusters on our local workstations, for learning and development purposes, such as: minikube, docker desktop (only in the case of containers made with docker), microK8s (for local and development but also cloud and production), K3S (lightweight Kubernetes cluster both for local and cloud).

-For automatically setting up a kubernetes cluster tools can be used such as; kubeadm (the officially supported tool), kubespray, kops and previously covered KaaS products.<br>
+For automatically setting up a kubernetes cluster, tools can be used such as; kubeadm (the officially supported tool), kubespray, kops and previously covered KaaS products.<br>
 However to manually set up a kubernetes cluster, here is a good resource ([Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way)).

 #### Minikube - Installing local kubernetes clusters